Sunday, August 31, 2008

 Tuesday, August 26, 2008

 Have you ever been around someone who can never be pleased?
-No matter what you say or do, it just isn't good enough....it's too hot or too cold, too bright or too dark, too red, too purple, too loud, too soft.
+Never delighted in what's going on around them?
+No matter what's said or done, it's just not good enough: it's too hot or too cold, too bright or too dark, too red, too purple, too loud, too soft.

-Then there are those individuals who can be happy with whatever you do for them, no matter how small.
-They are just as easily delighted by a spring rain as a diamond ring, with a stubby bouquet of dandelions as the finest long stemmed roses (mmmm...hope my husband doesn't see this bit).
+Yet, there are those individuals who can be happy with whatever blessing they find, no matter how small.
+They are just as easily delighted by a stubby bouquet of dandelions as the finest long stemmed roses, by rain-splashed sparkles on a spider's web as flashing diamond earrings.

 Monday, August 25, 2008